 - WES has a membership of diversity (professions, region, gender, etc), embraces all nations, and continues to grow.

 WES’s key goals:

 WES achieves this through:

-- Contributing to and participating in endometriosis symposia at appropriate national and international meetings
+- Contributing to and participating in endometriosis and adenomyosis symposia at appropriate national and international meetings;

-- Working with national governments and international bodies to get endometriosis recognised as a disease which warrants investment in basic research and awareness campaigns.
+- Working with national governments and international bodies to get endometriosis and adenomyosis recognised as diseases which warrants investment in basic research and awareness campaigns.

 These activities enable, encourage, and support collaboration among national and international societies and individuals interested in moving forward the field of endometriosis and adenomyosis.